Welcome to today's edition of the Rush 24-7 podcast.

 But every previous president, when it came to foreign policy, the United States was it.

-Now we might have had people friends with the Soviets and this kind of thing, but we've never had somebody speak of this country as Obama has, apologize for this country as Obama has.
+Now, we might have had people friends with the Soviets and this kind of thing, but we've never had somebody speak of this country as Obama has, apologize for this country as Obama has.

-Run around the world claiming that we lead the world in torture and all this stupid silly stuff.
+Run around the world claiming that we lead the world in torture and all this stupid, silly stuff.

-So this this speech from Romney, it was presidential in the sense that it was what we've all been used to.
+So this speech from Romney, it was presidential in the sense that it was what we've all been used to.

 Those of us old enough to have a lot of perspective on this.

-It was just it was really the old cliche breath of fresh air was more than that.
+It was just really, it was the old cliché breath of fresh air.

-It was a reminder of just how far gone we are, how detached we've become as a country under under Obama.
+It was a reminder of just how far gone we are, how detached we've become as a country under Obama.

-Let's now head to these sound bites.
+Let's now head to these soundbites.

-This is uh Sunday morning.
+This is Sunday morning.

-We have a montage of Obama advisor Robert Gibbs, David Axelrod talking about Romney's performance at the first presidential debate.
+We have a montage of Obama advisor Robert Gibbs, David Axelrod, talking about Romney's performance at the first presidential debate.

 I'm not going to take away from Mitt's masterful theatrical performance.